-The department was downsized which yielded a reduction in the budget by approximately six percent despite the increase in costs for Potassium Hydroxide (KOH) and testing.
+We did see an increase in costs for Potassium Hydroxide (KOH) and testing.
 We will continue to do as much as we can to make sure our operations are as cost-effective as possible while ensuring compliance with all state and federal requirements for safe drinking water.